TrueCrypt: Operating systems

 TrueCrypt supports Windows, OS X, and Linux operating systems.
 Both 32-bit and 64-bit versions of these operating systems are supported, except for Windows IA-64 (not supported) and Mac OS X 10.6 Snow Leopard (runs as a 32-bit process).
 The version for Windows 7, Windows Vista, and Windows XP can encrypt the boot partition or entire boot drive.

 Independent implementations

 There is an independent, compatible implementation, tcplay, for DragonFly BSD and Linux.

-The Dm-crypt module included in default Linux kernel supports a TrueCrypt target called "tcw" since Linux version 3.13.
+The dm-crypt module included in the default Linux kernel supports a TrueCrypt target called "tcw" since Linux version 3.13.

 Encryption scheme

 Algorithms

 Individual ciphers supported by TrueCrypt are AES, Serpent, and Twofish.
 Additionally, five different combinations of cascaded algorithms are available: AES-Twofish, AES-Twofish-Serpent, Serpent-AES, Serpent-Twofish-AES and Twofish-Serpent.
 The cryptographic hash functions available for use in TrueCrypt are RIPEMD-160, SHA-512, and Whirlpool.
 Early versions of TrueCrypt until 2007 also supported the block ciphers Blowfish, CAST-128, TDEA and IDEA; but these were deprecated due to having relatively lower 64-bit security and patent licensing issues.

 The practical security provided by TrueCrypt depends altogether on the applied encyption algorithms and their different weaknesses.
 TrueCrypt by itself offers no extra protection against a weak trusted algorithm.